SL151119/Gravity-Shift/README.md

 You control a spaceship with a joystick in 3D space.
 The ship must move according to the logic of space (skidding when turning, weightlessness, the more natural it is implemented, the better).

-The goal is to fly to the planet, avoiding obstacles such as asteroids, which are spawned at the beginning of the game.
+The goal is to fly to the planet (in my case it's Earth, level will restart after collide with Earth), avoiding obstacles such as asteroids, which are spawned at the beginning of the game.
 These asteroids orbit around the planet's axis in random order and rotate around their own axis.

 If the ship collides with an asteroid, there is a small shake of the camera, the damage text appears and the ship should fly away a little.